Combinatorics and topology of straightening maps II: Discontinuity: Combinatorics of dynamics of polynomials

 \begin{rem} We stated this proposition only for the case of $d$-invariant rational laminations in \cite{Inou-Kiwi-straightening}, but the same proof can be applied also to rational laminations over mapping schemata.

-Similarly, some theorems below in this section is generalized to rational laminations and polynomials over mapping schemata, but the proofs are exactly the same (only notations will be more complicated), and some of them are immediate consequence from the same result for the usual case. \end{rem}
+Similarly, some theorems below in this section are also stated for rational laminations and polynomials over mapping schemata, but the proofs are exactly the same (although notations will become more complicated), and some of them are immediate consequence from the same result for the usual case. \end{rem}

-This proposition allows us to describe the dynamics of fibers in terms of $\lambda$-equivalence classes and unlinked classes.

 \begin{defn}[Critical elements] Let $\lambda$ be a $T$-invariant rational lamination.
 For a $\lambda$-class $A$, let $\delta(A)$ denotes the degree of $m_T:A \to m_T(A)$.
 It is well-defined by the consecutive preservingness.
-We say $A$ is {\itshape critical} if $\delta(A)>1$.
-Similarly, for $\lambda$-unlinked class $L$, $\delta(L)$ is the one defined in Proposition~\ref{prop-unlinked-class} we say $L$ is {\itshape critical} if $\delta(L)>1$.
+We say $A$ is \emph{critical} if $\delta(A)>1$.
+Similarly, for $\lambda$-unlinked class $L$, we say $L$ is \emph{critical} if $\delta(L)>1$, where $\delta(L)$ is the one defined in Proposition~\ref{prop-unlinked-class}.

-Let $\crit^P(\lambda)$, $\crit^W(\lambda)$ and $\crit^F(\lambda)$ be the set of all critical $\lambda$-classes, finite $\lambda$-unlinked classes and infinite $\lambda$-unlinked classes respectively, and let $\crit(\lambda)= \crit^F(\lambda) \cup \crit^W(\lambda) \cup \crit^P(\lambda)$.
-We call an element in $\crit^P(\lambda) \cup \crit^W(\lambda)$ (resp.\ $\crit^F(\lambda)$) a {\itshape Julia critical element}, (resp.\ a {\itshape Fatou critical element}).
-For a Julia critical element $A$, we say $A$ is {\itshape preperiodic} if $A \in \crit^P(\lambda)$ and $A$ is {\itshape wandering} if $A \in \crit^W(\lambda)$. \end{defn} Roughly speaking, critical elements correspond to critical points for $f \in \mathcal{C}(\lambda)$.
+Let $\crit^P(\lambda)$, $\crit^W(\lambda)$ and $\crit^F(\lambda)$ be the set of all critical $\lambda$-classes, finite $\lambda$-unlinked classes and infinite $\lambda$-unlinked classes respectively, and let $\crit(\lambda)= \crit^P(\lambda) \cup \crit^W(\lambda) \cup \crit^F(\lambda)$.
+We call an element in $\crit^P(\lambda) \cup \crit^W(\lambda)$ (resp.\ $\crit^F(\lambda)$) a \emph{Julia critical element}, (resp.\ a \emph{Fatou critical element}).
+For a Julia critical element $A$, we say $A$ is \emph{preperiodic} if $A \in \crit^P(\lambda)$ and $A$ is \emph{wandering} if $A \in \crit^W(\lambda)$. \end{defn} Roughly speaking, critical elements correspond to critical points for $f \in \mathcal{C}(\lambda)$.
 It follows that

 For $*=P, W, F$, let